YOU WERE MADE TO BELONG

 - Attend Membership Class

 Membership Class helps you get to know New Covenant Bible Church.
 In this class we share our history, vision, Statement of Faith, doctrine, defining values, ministry philosophy and structures.
 Attending the class doesn’t commit you to membership, but it’s a step toward it.
 We offer this class three to four times a year.
-The next two-part class is April 30 and May 7 from 10:45 AM to 12:00 PM.
+The next two-part class is October 29 and November 5 from 9:00-10:30 AM.
 To learn more, contact the Pastor for Mission and Equipping, Patrick Havens.

 - Apply for Membership - During the Membership Class you can pick up a simple application that allows you to request to be a member.